thomasbelliott/516-1/README.md

 language learning goals and the current state of language learner using data structures (objects and arrays) in JavaScript.
 You will also learn how to develop simple adaptive computer-assisted language learning algorithms.

+**Broader impact:** Learner modeling is a cornerstone of all intelligent CALL and CAT applications.

 **Programming concepts:** array, object, random.